B.C.'s home care workers fight difficult conditions to provide compassion and care | CBC News

 Combine those financial limitations with burnout, a retiring workforce, and a growing senior population, and it means the province is facing a potential staffing crisis, according to the B.C.
 Care Providers Association.

-In a new radio series for On The Coast called New Nannies, Nikitha Martins, recipient of the Langara Read-Mercer Fellowship, explores the ways care workers are trying to provide the best care they can despite the challenges they face.
+In a new radio series for On The Coast called Taking Care, Nikitha Martins, recipient of the Langara Read-Mercer Fellowship, explores the ways care workers are trying to provide the best care they can despite the challenges they face.

 Series airs September 16 to 20